-The Illinois Energy Conservation Authority NFP ("IECA"), is a not-for-profit corporation that was formed out of a commitment to bring innovative PACE program administration to Illinois communities and the Midwest region.
+The Illinois Energy Conservation Authority NFP ("IECA"), is a not-for-profit corporation that was formed out of a commitment to bring innovative C-PACE program administration to Illinois communities and the Midwest region.
 The IECA has compiled a team of partners and advisors with deep ties to the region, and five decades of experience in serving the commercial real estate industry as well as nearly eight years of experience in PACE around the country.
-The IECA is uniquely positioned to assist the state of Illinois and the Midwest region in establishing successful commercial PACE (C-PACE) programs that will support greater economic development activity, as well as contribute to developing high performing buildings through the installation of energy efficiency, water conservation, resiliency and clean energy technologies.
+The IECA is uniquely positioned to assist the state of Illinois and the Midwest region in establishing successful C-PACE programs that will support greater economic development activity, as well as contribute to developing high performing buildings through the installation of energy efficiency, water conservation, resiliency, and clean energy technologies.

-What is IECA PACE?
+What is IECA C-PACE?

-The market facing brand name for the IECA PACE programs ("IECA PACE") administered by the IECA.
+The market facing brand name for the IECA C-PACE programs ("IECA C-PACE Program") administered by the IECA.

-What is the advantage to Illinois local governments to offer PACE Financing through the IECA PACE Program?
+What is the advantage to Illinois local governments to offer C-PACE financing through the IECA C-PACE Program?

 Creating and operating a C-PACE program requires industry expertise and is time consuming and resource-intensive.
-To reduce the burden on Illinois municipalities and counties (collectively, "Communities"), IECA established the IECA PACE, which offers an efficient and cost-effective solution to administer C-PACE programs in Illinois.
-IECA works with Communities to establish their programs based on a uniform set of program guidelines, reports and documents that incorporate best practices learned from many years of C-PACE experience.
-Participating Communities that offer this type of uniform C-PACE program promote scalability by simplifying participation for stakeholders (Capital Providers, contractors, Communities, project developers, and building owners).
+To reduce the burden on Communities, IECA established the IECA C-PACE Program, which offers an efficient and cost-effective solution to administer C-PACE programs in Illinois.
+IECA collaborates with these Communities to establish their programs based on a uniform set of program guidelines, reports and documents that incorporate best practices learned from many years of C-PACE experience.
+Participating Communities that offer this type of uniform C-PACE Program promote scalability by simplifying participation for stakeholders (Capital Providers, contractors, Communities, project developers and building owners).

-How do Illinois local governments opt into the IECA PACE program?
+How do Illinois Communities opt into the IECA C-PACE Program?

-For Communities to opt into the IECA PACE program, their legislative body must 1) pass a resolution to empower the county to establish a C-PACE program and enter into a program administrative service agreement with the IECA, and 2) adopt a model C-PACE Ordinance & Program Report, which IECA will provide upon request.
-Once a Community has opted into the IECA PACE program, it is considered a "Participating Community."
-Among other powers, the C-PACE Ordinance authorizes Participating Communities to enter into an Assessment Contract with a property owner to facilitate the financing of a qualified PACE Project by billing and collecting the payments for the PACE financing through the real estate tax bills and agreeing to enforce those assessments.
-At closing, Participating Communities assign the Assessment Contract to a private Capital Provider as security for the PACE financing of up to 100% of the cost of the PACE Project associated with the Assessment Contract.
+For Communities to opt into the IECA C-PACE Program, their legislative body must 1) pass a resolution to empower the county to establish a C-PACE program and enter into a program administrative service agreement with the IECA and 2) adopt a model C-PACE Ordinance & Program Report, which IECA will provide upon request.
+Once a Community has opted into the IECA C-PACE Program, it is considered a "Participating Community."
+When a County becomes a Participating Community, all the municipal members within its borders are automatically opted in and no further action is required for its commercial property owners to apply for C-PACE financings.
+Among other powers, the C-PACE Ordinance authorizes Participating Communities to enter into an Assessment Contract with a property owner to facilitate the financing of a qualified PACE Project by billing and collecting the payments for the C-PACE financing through the real estate tax bills and agreeing to enforce those assessments.
+At closing, Participating Communities assign the Assessment Contract to a private Capital Provider as security for the C-PACE financing of up to 100% of the cost of the PACE Project associated with the Assessment Contract.